botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 {{ sendMessage channel_id message_to_be_sent }}
 ```

-The `channel_id` is the ID of the channel in which the message is to be sent.
-If you want to send the message in the
+The `channel_id` is the ID of the channel to send the message to.
+If you want to send the message in the same channel as
-same channel as the one in which the custom command was triggered, simply set `channel_id` to `nil`.
+the one in which the custom command was triggered, simply set `channel_id` to `nil`.

 Intuitively, `message_to_be_sent` denotes the output that is to be sent as a message.
 For now, we will just say it is a
 string with the content you want to send.
 We will cover sending embeds in a later section on this page.